 Health & Fitness Leaders Highly Recommend Red Light Therapy

 The founder of Wellness Mama has documented her struggles raising kids and running a business while battling Hashimoto’s Thyroiditis.
 Like 20+ million Americans, Katie has had to take a thyroid hormone medication.
 She tried Joovv light therapy after her husband had hernia surgery, because she read the research on how effective it is for wound healing.
-Katie was thrilled to see her c-section scar fade with continual Joovv use, but said she’s most excited about the thyroid benefits she’s experienced in her first year of Joovvin’.
+Katie was thrilled to see her skin health improve with continual Joovv use, but said she’s most excited about the hormonal benefits she’s experienced in her first year of Joovvin’.

 Katie says she’s been able to gradually lower her dose of thyroid medication as she continues full-body light therapy every day, while experiencing improved thyroiditis symptoms like joint pain and low energy issues.
 She spoke about her thyroid condition and light therapy on a recent episode of the Wellness Mama podcast if you want to hear more about her journey.

 Treating Fibromyalgia & Thyroid Issues with Light Therapy

 Many people with hypothyroidism end up also being diagnosed with fibromyalgia, and they share symptoms, like depression, exhaustion, muscle & joint pain, and “brain fog.”

 Dr. Sarah Ballantyne, aka Paleo Mom, has spoken about her struggles with fibromyalgia and years of dealing with inflammation & joint pain.
 Dr. Sarah started using a full-body Joovv device for 20 minutes every morning after her workout, and told us it’s been a life-changer.
-For the first time since she started experiencing symptoms over a decade ago, Dr. Sarah says she hasn’t felt fibromyalgia pain in 6+ months, in addition to faster muscle recovery, better sleep and more melatonin, and more collagen production for better skin tone and fewer fine lines.
+For the first time since she started experiencing symptoms over a decade ago, Dr. Sarah says she hasn’t felt pain in 6+ months, in addition to faster muscle recovery, better sleep and more melatonin, and more collagen production for better skin tone and fewer fine lines.

 Conclusion: Light Therapy Shows Promise for Naturally Boosting Thyroid Function

 Sources and References: